History of Nahuatl: 1521–1556

 Annals of Tlatelolco is the title of a codex in Nahuatl written around the year 1540 by anonymous Nahua authors.
 This document is the only one that contains the day the Aztecs left Aztlan-Colhuacan, as well as the day of the founding of Mexico-Tenochtitlan.
 Unlike the Florentine Codex and its account of the conquest of Mexico, the Annals of Tlatelolco remained in indigenous hands, providing an authentic insight into the thoughts and perspectives of the newly conquered Nahuas.

 Through the Conquest of Guatemala, carried out by Spaniards and allies of various groups originating from central Mexico, mainly Tlaxcaltecs and Cholultecs, Nahuatl spread before and further than Spanish.
 In this way, it became the language of conquest in the colonial era.
 Likewise, the language advanced along with the conquering armies through Central America, which led to the place names of a large part of the Mesoamerican area being Nahuatized, becoming official Christian names, still in force today along with the traditional Mayan names.

 On 7 June 1550, in the name of Emperor Charles, the teaching of Spanish was ordered to the indigenous people of all the provinces in America through the missionaries.
 That same year, Fray Rodrigo de la Cruz, suggested to the king that he change the order of teaching the Spanish language for that of the Aztec language, affirming that many indigenous people confess in it and considering it a "very elegant language".

 The Spanish realized the importance of the language and preferred to continue its use than to change it, they also found that learning all the indigenous languages was impossible in practice, so they concentrated on Nahuatl.
 In fact, despite the efforts of the crown, the Franciscans continued to teach Nahuatl in Neo-Galician convents.
 In 1552, the Franciscans requested permission to teach Nahuatl in the Mayab because the Maya did not want to learn Spanish.

 The first vocabulary of the language, entitled Vocabulario en lengua castellana y mexicana, was written by Alonso de Molina and published in 1555.
 By this time the writing of Nahuatl in the Latin alphabet was common.
-Throughout the century, Mexicano remained the most widely used language, imposing itself on others through indigenous evangelists and catechists, forcing speakers of other Mesoamerican languages to become literate first in Nahuatl and later in their mother tongue.
+Throughout the century, Nahuatl remained the most widely used language, imposing itself on others through indigenous evangelists and catechists, forcing speakers of other Mesoamerican languages to become literate first in Nahuatl and later in their mother tongue.